ai255/hydroid-pwa/readme.md

 ![cover](https://cotenfrontend.pl/img/cover.png)

-# WTF Webpack Starter Kit
+# hydroid PWA app

 Simple toolkit for your static websites development.
+Based on WTF Webpack Starter Kit

 ## How to use it?